Background to Conversation with Jesus and TMichael: The Passion of the Christ

 Later when I asked some friends if they had seen the film I learned of the swirling debate.
 I jumped online and discovered more commentary than I had imagined.
 Then I attended a panel discussion hosted by Tikkun magazine that featured an array of Christian and Jewish clergy.

 All in all, what I was hearing seemed predictable.
 Depending on the perspective of the speaker or writer, the grievances with the film reflected that singular point of view.
 The same with the supporters of the film; it was somehow proof of their faith.

 Try as I may I couldn’t resolve whether I was under-reacting or whether others were over-reacting.
 After several days of deep meditation it became clear that what I wanted more than anything was to hear directly from Jesus.
 The following conversation occurred with Jesus and me.

 Conversation with Jesus and TMichael: The Passion of the Christ

-visit this site right here Master Jesus: It is natural for humanity to desire familiarity with their religious icons by interpreting the messages as best as they can.
+star trek fan dating site Master Jesus: It is natural for humanity to desire familiarity with their religious icons by interpreting the messages as best as they can.
 Naturally in that process there will be disagreement about the interpretations.
 When the level of disagreement reaches the point of personal and group acrimony, then it has moved beyond serving humanity and begins to destroy the fabric of unity among all beings.
 Unfortunately, the discussion over this current film has been divisive to that degree among some groups.
 However, we can note that some groups have bridged gaps in their relationships as a result of examining the meaning of this film.